mtlynch/mtlynch.io/content/posts/digitizing-1/index.md

 ## Step 2: Editing

 With home videos, about 90% of the footage is boring, 8% is entertaining, and 2% is amazing.
-That means after you digitize the tapes, there's still lots of work to do.
+After you digitize the tapes, there's still lots of work to do.

 ### Editing with Adobe Premiere

-VHS tapes contain a long stream of different video clips mixed with dead air.
+VHS tapes contain a long stream of video clips mixed with dead air.
 To edit a tape, you have to identify where each clip starts and ends.

 For my editing, I used [Adobe Premiere Elements](https://www.adobe.com/products/premiere-elements.html), which costs less than $100 for a lifetime license.
 Its crucial feature for editing VHS tapes is the zoomable timeline.
-It allows you to find rough scene boundaries quickly and then zoom in to mark the exact video frame where a clip starts or ends.
+It allows you to find rough scene boundaries quickly and then zoom in to find the exact video frame where a clip starts or ends.

 {{< img src="premiere-elements-timeline.jpg" alt="Screenshot of Adobe Premiere Elements' zoomable edit feature" caption="The invaluable zoomable edit timeline in Adobe Premiere Elements" maxWidth="1000px" hasBorder="true" >}}